strangerstudios/pmpro-limit-post-views/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= 1.0.1 - 2024-08-14 =
+* ENHANCEMENT: Updated the settings page UI to highlight non-member limits as the plugin's primary feature. #59 (@kimcoleman)
+* ENHANCEMENT: Improved compatibility with other Add Ons that restrict post content based on criteria other than membership level. #64 (@dparker1005)
+* BUG FIX/ENHANCEMENT: Improved data validation when pulling view data from the Limit Post Views cookie. #63 (@michaelbourne)
+* BUG FIX: Fixed a JavaScript error that may have shown in the console. #59 (@kimcoleman)
+* BUG FIX: Fixed the text domain for some strings. #59 (@kimcoleman)
+* BUG FIX: Fixed a PHP error when viewing the plugin action links without the "manage_options" capability. #66 (@dwanjuki)

 = 1.0 - 2024-06-06 =
 * FEATURE: Custom JavaScript can now be run when LPV is granting access to restricted content using the `pmprolpv_allow_view_js` filter.
 * FEATURE: Custom JavaScript can now be run when LPV is denying access to content using the `pmprolpv_deny_view_js` filter.